BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/make it your own.md

     hex: '085296'
 ```
 <br><br>
-please remember that any code using color, needs to be spelled in that way, please excuse my use of colour as I am in the UK!!<br>
+please remember that any code using color, needs to be spelled in that way, please excuse my use of colour but I am a brit!!<br>
 whenever copying sections of code it is very important to make sure you add everything in the exact same manner, including any punctuation and also make sure that everything lines up the same, as where things are placed prom the lefthand column (indentation) is vital. incorrect indentation will result in errors.<br><br>